 Last but not least, a strong compliance programme must cover all areas to which the company is exposed, ranging from corporate governance to environmental laws, from tax regulations to money laundering, from bribery and corruption to antitrust.

 Compliance and ethical behaviour may be the only adequate response to the local demand for a revised way of doing business in Brazil.
 When boundaries are crossed, companies have a lot at stake: reputation, brand, stock.
 But also their values.
 Compliance programmes can be an alarm bell and give senior management the opportunity to respond properly before things get worse.

-Brazil owed the OECD member countries a response to the loopholes identified by the international community following the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions in 2010.
+- Brazil owed the OECD member countries a response to the loopholes identified by the international community in its programme to combat bribery and corruption since the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions that had taken place in 2010.